geekyshubham/School-Timetable/README.md

 - About WinForm

-About the application inspired from acrylic design fused with materialistic elements which is our weapon of choice.
+About application inspired from acrylic design fused with materialistic elements which is our weapon of choice.

 ![About-me](assets/aboutus.png)